JOURNEYS

 Travel Differently in Alabama’s Gulf Shores and Orange Beach

-An easy road trip from cities such as Atlanta, Nashville, and New Orleans, Gulf Shores and Orange Beach define an area known for stunning sandy beaches (32 miles of them!), friendly people, and biodiversity.
-Extend a business trip to enjoy some time outdoors and the rich Southern culture.
-Or simply make it your next destination to get off the beaten path and explore the eclectic opportunities for fun.
+An easy road trip from cities such as Atlanta, Nashville, and New Orleans, Alabama’s Beaches define a stunning area known for white, sandy beaches (32 miles of them!), friendly people, and biodiversity.
+Enjoy time outdoors and the rich Southern culture or simply make it your next destination to get off the beaten path and explore the eclectic opportunities for fun.
 With this five-day itinerary, you can experience the lesser-known attractions around town and beyond for a journey full of fascinating history, delicious food, and scenic beauty.

 traveldifferent-thumbnail.jpg

-Gulf State
+Gulf State Park

-DAY 1Glamping in Gulf State Park
+Day 1:Glamping in Gulf State Park

-For a less rustic stay, try Hotel Indigo, with a view of white sand beaches on one side and Gulf State Park on the other.
+For a less rustic stay, try Hotel Indigo, with a view of white-sand beaches on one side and Gulf State Park on the other.

-DAY 2Adventures on the Beach
+Day 2:Adventures on the Beach

 For a creative day on the beach, take a class with Sand Castle University.
 Enjoy your time building giant sandcastles, turtles, octopuses, and dolphins along the azure Gulf of Mexico.

 After working up an appetite, head to The Hangout.
-Known for its live music and colorful cocktails, The Hangout’s coastal-inspired offerings include The Ultimate Seafood Boil—an Old-bay-seasoned, garlic-buttered feast of Gulf Shrimp, snow crab, mussels, sweet corn, red potatoes, and Conecuh sausage.
+Known for its live music and colorful cocktails, The Hangout’s coastal-inspired offerings include The Ultimate Seafood Boil—an Old Bay–seasoned, garlic-buttered feast of Gulf Shrimp, snow crab, mussels, sweet corn, red potatoes, and Conecuh sausage.

-DAY 3Museum and Mobile Day Trip
+Day 3:Museum and Mobile Day Trip

 Today, you’re hitting the road, starting with a 20-minute drive north to Foley, where Holmes Medical Museum highlights the region’s medical pioneers.
-Located within Baldwin County’s original hospital (in operation 1936-1958), you’ll find a range of medical artifacts, including surgical instruments from the early 20th century, operating-room equipment, and even a human skeleton.
+Located within Baldwin County’s original hospital (in operation 1936-1958), you’ll find a range of medical artifacts, including surgical instruments from the early 20th century, operating room equipment, and even a human skeleton.

 If you’re more enlivened by the prospect of Mardi Gras, drive 45 minutes further northwest for a visit to the Mobile Carnival Museum.
 Dive into the annual celebration’s history through exhibits showcasing costumes, floats, and coronations, complete with photographs dating as far back as 1886.

 Nearby, within the mud of the Mobile-Tensaw Delta, lies the most intact slave ship ever discovered.
-The last ship to transport enslaved people from Africa to the U.S., the Clotilda was deliberately sunk in 1860 to disguise its illegal transport and is the subject of a recent documentary.
+The last ship to transport enslaved people from Africa to the U.S., the Clotilda was deliberately sunk in 1860 to disguise its illegal transport and the subject of a recent documentary.
 Future visitors to the area will be able to visit a museum in Mobile, learning about the journey of the Clotilda and the lives of its enslaved passengers.

-DAY 4A Day on Mobile Bay
+Day 4:A Day on Mobile Bay

 Once you’ve returned, head toward Gulf Shores for a bite at Sunliner Diner.
 This 1950s-themed spot, known for its throwback feel and mouthwatering treats, dishes up everything from classic American entrees like meatloaf to all-day breakfast.